chroma-sdk/Colore/CONTRIBUTING.md

  * Design your code to be event-driven when possible, it makes it easier for applications to implement the library.
  * Follow common C# practices for cleaner looking code (properties instead of `Get<Name>` methods, for example).

-## Development requirements
+## Development environment

-*2015-12-22:* With Colore now being written using C# 6.0 features, you will need to use an edition of Visual Studio 2015 to develop on Colore.
+*2017-11-05:* With Colore now being written using C# 7.0 and .NET Core features, you will need to use an edition of [Visual Studio 2017][vs-dl] to develop on Colore.

+Installing the [latest .NET Core SDK][core-dl] can also help as VS2017 currently does not download the latest version in its installer.

-## StyleCop
+## Code analyzers

 *Updated 2015-12-22: Colore is now on C# 6.0 which meant a move from the old StyleCop package to the new StyleCop.Analyzers package which implements StyleCop rules as Roslyn analyzers.*

-Colore references the [StyleCop.Analyzers][stylecopanalyzers] package, which will analyze the code and point out any errors.
+Colore references the [StyleCop.Analyzers][stylecopanalyzers] and various other code analyzer packages, which will analyze the code and point out any errors.

 A global ruleset file `Corale.Colore.ruleset` provided with Colore defines the rules we use for Colore and will be used by analyzing tools automatically.

-If there are any conflicts between this guide and what StyleCop tells you, **always follow what StyleCop says**.
+If there are any conflicts between this guide and what analyzers tell you, **generally follow what the analyzer says**.
 This guide may not always be up to date with the latest changes to what rules we are using.
 If you feel unsure, feel free to create an issue or contact the primary developers or post a question in the [Gitter][gitter] chat room.

-### StyleCop exception cases

-If you feel unsure about whether a certain StyleCop rule should *really* be followed, feel free to [create an issue][] with your question.

-You may also submit a pull request with your changes and we will notify you if something looks wrong.
+Some analyzers can be very strict, or in some cases wrong about pieces of code.
+If you feel like there's a warning that should be suppressed for a section of code or even globally, feel free to do so but **always mention this and your reasoning for doing so in your PR**.
+We will discuss the suppression further in the PR.

 ## ReSharper

 ReSharper is used by the primary developers of Colore and as such, we provide a setting file with Colore that configures ReSharper with the settings we recommend using (such as naming conventions).
 If you use ReSharper, make sure that the *team-shared* settings are being used.

-### StyleCop plugin in ReSharper

-Currently (2015-12-22) there seem to be issues with the StyleCop plugin in ReSharper (regardless of which version is used) which makes ReSharper perform StyleCop analysis according to the default ruleset even if the `StyleCop.Analyzers` package is installed.
-We therefore recommend *disabling the StyleCop plugin in ReSharper* if it isn't already.

 ## Mandatory file header